ckim2013/personal_notes/sql.md

   - `FROM`: Takes a table name to query.
   - `WHERE`: Takes a list of conditions separated by `AND` or `OR`.
 Only rows matching these conditions are returned.
     - Supports standard comparison and equality operators (`<`, `>`, `>=`, `<=`, `=`, `!=`) and boolean operators (`AND`, `OR`, `NOT`).
+    - You do not always need a where!
+Sometimes, problems can be solved using `HAVING` after `GROUP BY`
   - Four main data manipulation operations for SQL
     - `SELECT`: Retrieve values from one or more rows.
     - `INSERT`: Insert a row into a table.